I. C. Norcom High School: History

+I. C. Norcom High School was founded as Chestnut Street School and it opened in 1878, for Black elementary and high school students.
+In 1913, the name was changed to High Street School for a few years.
+The I. C. Norcom High School name was changed again, and it was named after Israel Charles Norcom (1856–1916), an African American educator, and its first supervising principal.
+Other schools named for Norcom have been in various locations.

-I. C. Norcom High School is at 1801 London Boulevard between the revitalized downtown and the Midtown Tunnel.
-It was opened September 1997 under the leadership of Walter Taylor.
+The current school building opened September 1997 under the leadership of Walter Taylor.
 The first graduating class of the new location was the class of 1998, but the first graduating class that attended four years at this school was the class of 2002.